A pair of newts (Notophthalmus viridescens), male and female, that

 Learn more about Ann Arbor's salamanders by visiting our Ann Arbor amphibians pages.

-Spend this winter getting to know the area’s salamanders’ appearance and habitat.
-Go out in the field and familiarize yourself with the parks whenever you can, then come to the kickoff and learn how to record your observations and hone your skills.
+spotted.JPGSpend this winter getting to know the area’s salamanders and habitat.
+Go out in the field and get to know the parks when you can.
+Then, come to the kickoff and learn how to record your observations and hone your skills.